devbrainlab/devbrainlab.github.io/jekyll/antiracism.markdown

 Addressing and preventing racist behaviors by children participating in research
 ----------
 The goal of this project is to create a more welcoming space for BIPOC scholars engaged in developmental research.
-We are developing a manual, protocol, and resources for developmental labs to use to help prevent, and better address, racist behaviors from children and families participating in laboratory studies.
+We are developed a protocol and resources for developmental labs to use to help prevent, and better address, racist behaviors from children and families participating in laboratory studies.
+Please contact us for these resources.